cluster/archethic-cli/README.md

 # Doc Archethic TUI

 ## Main menu
-To launch the archetic with a TUI (terminal user interface), you need to pass the `--ui` flag.
+To launch the archetic-cli with a TUI (terminal user interface), you need to call the executable without any flag.
 When launching the Archethic TUI you will access to the main menu that allows you to select an action.
 - Generate an address
 - Build and send a transaction